AriFordsham/GHCWiki/backpack.md

 [ Backpack](http://plv.mpi-sws.org/backpack/) is a proposal for retrofitting Haskell with an applicative, mix-in module system.
 The theory of Backpack is developed in the paper and its accompanying technical appendix.
-The purpose of this page is to track implementation progress.
+The purpose of this page is to give an overview of the design in GHC.

 ## Motivation